Overview

 manager will be responsible for approximately 125 accounts.

 Each account will receive a quarterly statement from CCIA.
-Charles Schwab will also
+Charles Schwab will also provide

-performance and what are the expectations of the markets going forward.
+are the expectations of the markets going forward.

 Item 14 – Client Referrals and Other Compensation